awestover/thoughts/content/AI xrisk.md

 In this post, I discuss ways that AI progress could lead to catastrophically bad outcomes.
 In a moment, I'll define what I mean by that, but I'd first like to emphasize an important point:
-==**AI poses large risks *regardless* of who makes it.**== This is a big difference between AI and nukes.
+==AI poses large risks regardless of who makes it.== This is a big difference between AI and nukes.

 It's relatively easy to understand AI as analogous to a "weapon", and thereby reason that it's important for good actors to develop powerful AI before bad actors.
 This line of thought leads actors to develop AI in a **race** (e.g., racing on AI progress was suggested to congress in [^1]).
-However, ==**racing to develop very powerful AI is extremely dangerous**==.
+However, ==racing to develop very powerful AI is extremely dangerous==.
 There are major challenges (which I'll discuss in a bit) to verifying that an AI agent is *safe*, and race pressures deprive actors of the time necessary for good evaluations, making it more likely that we'll be comforted by misleading indicators of safety.

 I request that when you communicate about risks from AI, you focus on the fact that powerful AI is dangerous regardless of who builds it -- I worry that spreading the simplified message "AI is dangerous" can be [net-negative](https://forum.effectivealtruism.org/posts/CcJsh4JcxEqYDaSte/spreading-messages-to-help-with-the-most-important-century) by encouraging race dynamics.